praxis/praxis-site/docs/reference/design/endpoints.md

 title: Endpoints
 ---

 With Praxis, you can define all of the API endpoints that your API provides.
-An enpoint is commonly a set of API actions that are related to a given resource type or related set of actions. i.e., the Users endpoint might define all the actions to list/create and update users.
+An endpoint is commonly a set of API actions that are related to a given resource type or related set of actions. i.e., the Users endpoint might define all the actions to list, create and update users.

 Defining an endpoint is done by creating a class that derives from `Praxis::EndpointDefinition`.
-Using this class you will be able to define all of the aspects of your endpoint including versioning, description, all actions, with their parameters, routing, responses, authentication, etc.
+Using this class you will be able to define all of the aspects of your endpoint including versioning, description, all actions, with their parameters, routing, responses, authentication and etc.

 Here's a simple example of a `Blogs` endpoint definition which provides actions related to the `MediaTypes::Blog` media type.

 ```ruby
 class Blogs